 Parameter Description parameter_name The type of filter for automatic capture.
 Possible values are AUTO_CAPTURE_SQL_TEXT, AUTO_CAPTURE_PARSING_SCHEMA_NAME, AUTO_CAPTURE_MODULE, and AUTO_CAPTURE_ACTION. parameter_value The search criteria for the automatic capture filter.
 When parameter_name is set to AUTO_CAPTURE_SQL_TEXT, the search pattern depends on the allow setting: LIKE The parameter uses this pattern when allow=>true.
 NOT LIKE The parameter uses this pattern when allow=>false.
 For all other non-null parameter_name values, the search pattern depends on the allow setting: = The parameter uses this pattern when allow=>true.
 The parameter uses this pattern when allow=>false.
-For all other non-null parameter_name values, the search pattern depends on the allow setting: Image: Setting: Setting: The parameter uses this pattern when allow=>true.
-A null value removes the filter for parameter_name entirely. allow Whether to include (true) or exclude (false) matching SQL statements and plans.
+For all other non-null parameter_name values, the search pattern depends on the allow setting: Image: A null value removes the filter for parameter_name entirely. allow Whether to include (true) or exclude (false) matching SQL statements and plans.
 If null, then the procedure ignores the specified parameter.